La Sportiva Skwama - Women's Review

 Comfort

 At first, the shape of the Skwama can be hard to get used to, as they are both soft and downturned.
-This combination can make the arch of the foot feel a bit strange at first, but once these shoes break in, they fit like a glove.
+This combination can feel a bit strange across your arch at first, but once these shoes break in, they fit like a glove.
 With that in mind, during testing, these shoes stretched out more than most La Sportiva models.
 We suggest downsizing at least a half size if you are looking for a performance fit.
 Otherwise, size them regularly and expect a very comfortable shoe once the break-in period passes.

-We found the Skwama to be some of the most sensitive and precise climbing kicks out there.
+We found the Skwama among the most sensitive and precise climbing kicks out there.
 From small edges to smears, they stick to almost any foothold you are willing to try.
 Initially, we found there to be a lot of rubber right at the toe, which detracted from their sensitivity at first.
 But, after wearing down this pointy toe, the Skwamas will stick to any foothold.

 We tested on the slippery, smeary limestone of Tensleep Canyon and found them to miraculously stick to even the greasiest-looking footholds.
 They are also useful on the ubiquitous granite smears of Yosemite Valley.
-Overall, the Skwamas held their own next to other beloved Sportiva models in both limestone and granite venues.
+Overall, the Skwama held its own next to other beloved Sportiva models in both limestone and granite venues.

 Edging

-The P3 technology of the Skwama makes the shoe hold its downturned shape, allowing it to perform much better on small edges and vertical terrain than other soft shoes.
-Edges and small footholds on steep terrain, where there is less weight on the foot, were areas where the Skwama excelled.
+La Sportiva's P3 technology allows the Skwama to hold its downturned shape, performing much better on small edges and vertical terrain than other soft shoes.
+Edges and small footholds on steep terrain, with less weight on the foot, were areas where the Skwama particularly excelled.
 But on slabs and lower-angle routes, a shoe with a bit more support underfoot will likely be more comfortable.

 Crack Climbing

 We were pleasantly surprised with the Skwama's performance on cracks.
-Because of their aggressive shape, they're not our first choice for hand cracks and long days of moderate trad climbing, but the Skwamas are a good option for harder cracks.
-Their narrow profile and toe box allow them to fit into small cracks with ease, while the single Velcro closure higher on the foot doesn't get in the way in hand cracks.
+Because of their aggressive shape, they're not our first choice for hand cracks and long days of moderate trad climbing, but they are a reasonable go-to for harder cracks.
+Their narrow profile and toe box allow them to fit into small cracks with ease, while the single Velcro closure higher on the foot doesn't get in the way while twisting into hand cracks.

-The Skwama performed surprisingly well on the granite cracks of Yosemite and alpine wonderland of the Bugaboos.
-These shoes strike a wonderful balance between a comfy slipper ideal for crack climbing, and an aggressive shoe designed for steep, techy sport climbing.
+The Skwama performed surprisingly well on the granite cracks of Yosemite and the alpine wonderland of the Bugaboos.
+These shoes strike a wonderful balance between a comfy slipper ideal for crack climbing and an aggressive shoe designed for steep, techy sport climbing.
+We were super impressed with how well they performed while rand smearing in the classic tight corners found in Index, WA where you absolutely have to rely on footwork to get up the climb.
+The extra rubber on the toe really helped the jams stick even on the most humid days.

-The Skwama is a great option as a go-to for most kinds of climbing, from cracks to steep boulders to sport climbs.
+The Skwama is an excellent option as a go-to for practically all styles of climbing, from cracks to steep boulders to sport climbs.
 We like having these in our fleet as a shoe that will perform well at most any crag.
-We found them to stretch out a bit over time, so make sure to downsize a half size if you want them to have a performance fit.
+We found them to stretch out a bit over time, so make sure to downsize a half-size if you want them to have a performance fit.
 These are a great, comfortable all-day shoe for multi-pitch sport climbs or a difficult crack project.
-They're pricey, but because they are such high performers overall, we feel like they're worth the splurge and will deliver the performance you want out of a high-end climbing shoe.
+Despite their price, the Skwama will certainly deliver the performance you expect from a high-end climbing shoe – we feel like the splurge is worth it.

 What Other Climbing Shoes Should You Consider?

 If you're searching for a shoe in this price range, consider some of the other high-end La Sportiva models.
-The La Sportiva Solution and the La Sportiva Solution Comp are similar in price, and both shoes excel on steep sport climbing and difficult boulder problems.
-With their Velcro closure system, they are also easy to slip on and off in between gos on your project.
+The La Sportiva Solution and the La Sportiva Solution Comp are similarly priced, and both shoes excel on steep sport climbing routes and difficult boulder problems.
+With their Velcro closure system, they are also easy to slip on and off in between burns on your project.
 The La Sportiva Miura VS is also an excellent choice for steep climbing with its mildly downturned toe and asymmetrical fit.